 - 1½ tbsp breadcrumbs

-- ⅓-½ cup extra virgin olive oil
+- ⅓-½ cup extra virgin olive oil, (adjust as necessary)

 - 3 tbsp vinegar, red wine

 - pinch salt and pepper, to taste

 - Place eggplants on a lined baking sheet and roast in a preheated oven (180 deg C - 350 F) for 1 hour.

 - Once the eggplants are cooked, allow them to cool on the baking tray for half an hour.

 - Very gently peel the skin and place the eggplant flesh in a colander to drain for half an hour.

 - Place the eggplant flesh, garlic, breadcrumbs, olive oil, salt, pepper and parsley in a food processor and blend until smooth.

 - Serve the melitzanosalata immediately or refrigerate for a few hours and serve later.